 In my opinion, no offence if you think differently, work is not an important part of our lives unless it’s work that makes difference and adds some value to this world.
 In this case you can say: “I work because I like my job” or “I work to make the world a better place and I enjoy it”.
 Work for the sake of success, fame, praise, acknowledgement, and material possessions is just a demand of our ego, it’s not a necessity.
-And ego, as I said in the article on stress relief, can take away your peace and turn your entire life into a nightmare making you compete and rush through life taking part in a constant race.
+And ego, as I said in the blogpost on stress relief, can take away your peace and turn your entire life into a nightmare making you compete and rush through life taking part in a constant race.
 Here I suggest 12 tips that can help stop rushing through life: slow down, reconsider your goals, and find your true path.
 Also, read How to Relieve Stress Quickly.

 Some people tend to attach too much importance to their work.
 It’s important to do your work well but doing it well doesn’t mean that you should work 24/7 and talk solely about your work everywhere.
 Relax, you are not the President!
 If you don’t want to burn out or look back at your life when you’re old just to find out that you missed so many things in your life because of that constant race for success, you have to master work-life balance.